lorawan-academy/week7/Sketch/README.md

 ##### **Communication**

 Now the safety is taken care off, the next step is actually communicating with the device.
 To be able to communicate with the ESP module, it is necessary to set the correct baud rate.If the ESP module comes preconfigured with a baud rate of 115200, it is not possible to configure the module with the explorer board.
-As the serials ports of the explorer only go up to 57600.
+As the serial ports of the explorer only go up to 57600.

-A way to find out the baud rate of the module is to try an edited passthrough sketch from the TTN library.
+A way to find out the baud rate of the module, is to try an edited passthrough sketch from the TTN library.

 ```
 #define debugSerial SerialUSB